mathmanu/caffe-jacinto/INSTALL.md

  -- conda remove opencv <br>
  -- conda install -c menpo opencv3 <br>
   (2) There may be symbol errors related to protobuf.
 Uninstalling system probuf library and installing anaconda protobuf package solved the issue in our case. <br>
- -- sudo apt remove libprorobuf-dev <br>
+ -- sudo apt remove libprotobuf-dev <br>
  -- conda install protobuf <br>
  (3) If using CUDA 10, the following error may occur. cmake error: CUDA_cublas_device_LIBRARY (ADVANCED)